 - They are unable to work because they have been advised to self-quarantine by a doctor.

-Workers who are able to work remotely with pay or who have received paid sick leave or other paid leave benefits are not eligible to receive benefits under this program.
+Workers who can work remotely with pay or who have received paid sick leave or other paid leave benefits are not eligible to receive benefits under this program.

-Increase in the amount of benefits payable: Under section 2104 of the Act, there is an increase in the amount of unemployment benefits payable to an unemployed worker.
-This section provides an additional $600.00 per week of “Federal Pandemic Unemployment Compensation” in addition to the regular unemployment benefits provided under state law for a period of four (4) months.
+Increase in the amount of benefits payable: Under section 2104 of the Act, there is an increase in unemployment benefits payable to an unemployed worker.
+This section provides an additional $600.00 per week of “Federal Pandemic Unemployment Compensation” in addition to the regular unemployment benefits provided under state law for four (4) months.

 Elimination of waiting period: Section 2105 of the Act establishes a program whereby the federal government will reimburse states who provide unemployment benefits to unemployed workers for the first full week of unemployment; thus, eliminating the typical one-week waiting period under existing state law.

-Pandemic Emergency Unemployment Compensation: Section 2107 of the Act provides an additional thirteen (13) weeks of benefits through December 31, 2020 for those who have exhausted all rights to regular unemployment compensation under applicable state law with respect to this benefit year.
+Pandemic Emergency Unemployment Compensation: Section 2107 of the Act provides an additional thirteen (13) weeks of benefits through December 31, 2020, for those who have exhausted all rights to regular unemployment compensation under applicable state law concerning this benefit year.